abdulawalarif/dining_experience/README.md

 setup instructions
 1. clone the repository.
-2. run command flutter pub get.
+2. From projects root directory run the command flutter pub get.
 3. project will be ready to be install on a device.

  Features: